Homepage > Blank IRS W-3 Template

 Fact Name Description

-Correction Process If errors are discovered after filing, employers must submit a corrected W-3 to the IRS and SSA, along with amended W-2 forms as needed.
+Corrections If errors are found after filing, employers must submit a corrected W-3 along with corrected W-2 forms.

 Steps to Filling Out IRS W-3

-1. Begin by entering your employer Identification Number (EIN) in the designated box.
+1. Begin by entering your employer identification number (EIN) in the designated box at the top of the form.

-4. Indicate the total number of Forms W-2 you are submitting.
+3. Indicate the total number of W-2 forms you are submitting.
+This number should reflect all forms issued for the tax year.

-5. Provide the total wages, tips, and other compensation reported on the W-2 forms.
+4. In the appropriate section, report the total wages, tips, and other compensation paid to your employees as shown on the W-2 forms.

-6. Report the total income tax withheld based on the W-2 forms.
+5. Enter the total federal income tax withheld from your employees, as reported on the W-2 forms.

 8. Sign and date the form.
-Your signature confirms the information is correct.
+This confirms that the information provided is accurate to the best of your knowledge.

 More About IRS W-3